 Paternity testing in California can be done to determine a child biological parent should this be disputed.
 Once done, and if conclusive, it then establishes legal obligations and duties owed by a biological parent.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing child custody and parent’s rights.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing child custody and parent’s rights.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Paternity testing is done to determine whether or not a particular man is the biological father of a child.
 This procedure involves collecting and examining the DNA of a small sample of bodily fluid or tissue from a child and the potential father.
 When a baby is conceived, each parent passes on half of his/her DNA to the baby, whose genetic code (DNA) is a shared mix of only its mother’s and father’s DNA.
 By collecting and examining a small sample of DNA from the baby and the potential father, a paternity test can confirm or disprove that the potential father is indeed the biological father of the baby.